Kooman (film)

 Principal photography began in February 2022.
-Kooman was released in theatres on 4 November 2022.
+Kooman was released in theatres on 4 November 2022 to critical acclaim from critics and audiences.
+The film was a commercial success at the box office.

 Plot

-Giri Shankar is a young C.P.O. in his village police station.
-He is very observant and has expertise in finding clues.
-As a result, the Circle Inspector Pillai and the Sub Inspector Sukumaran appreciate his detective skills, which also makes a few constables jealous.
-He is often annoyed by arrogant villagers who disrespects him.
+Giri Shankar is a young CPO in his village police station.
+He is very observant and is an expert at finding clues.
+As a result, his senior officers, CI Pillai and SI Sukumaran Nair appreciate and encourage his detective skills, which also make a few of his fellow constables jealous.
+He is often annoyed by arrogant villagers who disrespect him.